Cykelero/Funnel.js/documentation/Using Funnel.md

 ## Signatures

-The powerful syntax of signatures is detailed in the *Signature syntax* document.
+The powerful syntax of signatures is detailed in [Signature syntax](Signature%20syntax.md).

 ## Filter functions

-Usage of filter functions is detailed in the *Using filter functions* document.
+Usage of filter functions is detailed in [Using filter functions](Using%20filter%20functions.md).

 ## Argument injection